hire-lab/hire-lab/README.md

 ## Company Views (Pages)
 * **Welcome screen** - landing page
 * **Login/Register** - regsitration with email, company name and password for companies.
-After successful login, user is redirected to all jobs browser
+After successful login, user is redirected to all jobs browser; additional information on registered users in hire-lab-rest-api
 * **Company Jobs Browser** - list with all company job listings
 * **Job Details** - additional description, option to edit or delete, information about the candidates, as well as booked interviews for the job listing
 * **Job Editor** - integrated editor for job listing